-- (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; - (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+- a. undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and - b. provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

-Judo undertakes appropriate checks before the appointment of any director or senior executive in accordance with the requirements of its Fit & Proper Policy.
-This includes the completion of a 'Fit and Proper Questionnaire and Declaration', which is reaffirmed annually.
+Judo undertakes appropriate checks before appointing a person as a director or senior executive, including requiring them to complete a 'Fit and Proper Questionnaire and Declaration', which is reaffirmed annually.
 The checks undertaken include criminal and bankruptcy checks and checks of relevant disqualification and banned registers.
+The steps taken are outlined in Judo's Fit and Proper Policy which is prepared in line with Prudential Standard CPS520.

 Judo provides shareholders with all material information in its possession relevant to a decision to elect or re-elect a director.
-These details are included in the Notice of Annual General Meeting (AGM) sent to shareholders in relation to the items of business for the election or re-election of directors and includes the relevant director biographies.
+These details are included in the Notice of Annual General Meeting (AGM) sent to shareholders in relation to the items of business for the election or re-election of directors, and includes the relevant director biographies.